aya-prover/aya-dev/note/early-changelog.md

 This file contains the changelog of the Aya language 0.x.

+## 0.20

+This is going to be the last release before we switch to IntelliJ parsing infrastructure.

+Bumped many dependencies, added `universe` for checking types, support changing precedences of imported operators, fixed LSP crashes, fixed `./gradlew jlink` does not respect dependency updates, improved tracing, refactored code based on IDEA inspections.

 Initial support for cubical type theory (based on [Guest0x0]), with partial elements and the generalized path type ("extension type").